webforj/webforj-documentation/docs/components/label.md

 The `Label` class has three constructors:

 1. `Label()`: Creates an empty label.
-2. `Label(String text)`: Creates a label with the specified text.
+2. `Label(String)`: Creates a label with the specified text.
-3. `Label(String text, boolean wrap)`: Creates a label with the specified text and sets whether or not the text should be wrapped.
+3. `Label(String, boolean)`: Creates a label with the specified text and sets whether or not the text should be wrapped.

 Here's an example of how to create a Label object using each constructor: